Colegio Arubano: About

 Starting May 1, 2015, former director and biology teacher left Colegio Arubano.
 H. Timmermans became the new director and Dutch professor.
 After the first month into his new position, students protested against the new director.
 Timmermans left Colegio Arubano in mid-December 2015 without an explanation.
 In March 2016 his contract was terminated.
-As of 2019, Michella van Loon is the director of Colegio Arubano.
+From 2018 to 2020 Michella van Loon was the director of Colegio Arubano.
+In 2020, Tim Croes became the director of Colegio Arubano.

-Classes start at 7:30 AM, but the last hour of school is different for every class and depends largely on the profile of each individual student.
-Students from VWO 3 (9th grade), HAVO 4 (10th grade) and on, generally will have school time from 7:30 AM to 1.25PM or 2:10 PM and occasionally to 3:00 PM.
+Classes start at 7:30 am, but the last hour of school is different for every class and depends largely on the profile of each individual student.
+Students from VWO 3 (9th grade), HAVO 4 (10th grade) and on, generally will have school time from 7:30 am to 1:25 pm or 2:10 pm and occasionally to 3:00 pm.
 Every period lasts 45 minutes, with the exception of the week in which the teachers and mentors of the students come together and discuss the report cards.
 In that week all periods are cut with 10 minutes.
 This usually happens the week before the report cards are given to the parents, in which this period every class lasts 35 minutes.

 Certain subjects such as CKV (Acting/Dance/Music/Painting class) and LO (physical education) which are given once a week occur in a two-period timespan, thus lasting one hour and thirty minutes.
 Other subjects are also often given this, commonly subjects relevant to the grade or depending on the difficulty of the material dealt with during that specific year.
 The number of hours given to each subject is generally equal to all classes of the same grade, with certain differences between HAVO and VWO.